TanookiMario65537/PySplit/Widgets/README.md

  - `spacer`: Just adds extra space between components.
 The height of this spacer can be adjusted.

+ - `therun`: Adds integration with therun.gg in the form of live updates and sending `.lss` files on run completion.

  - `timeSaveInfo`: Shows the difference between this comparison's current split and the best time for the current split.